 The ease with which we are able to share information using computers shows how 'free' it can be.
 Compared to the expenses of print, the monetary cost of publishing information using the web is virtually nothing.
 There often remain costs associated with gaining access to scientific data on the Web, however.
 Sometimes, information is expensive.
 Scientists have long built careers by sharing their data - and staking a claim on it - through publishing it in prestigious scientific journals.
-Such journals often command high subscription fees even on the Web, restricting the flow of data to all but the very wealthy.
+Such journals often restricting the flow of data to all but the very wealthy.